FK Pelister: History

 Following the formation of the First Macedonian Football League, Pelister had early success consistently finishing in the Top 5.
 They also made it to the Macedonian Cup final the first two seasons coming up short both times.
 The club became rivals with Vardar Skopje which created the Eternal derby of Macedonia and continued the Pelagonia regional derby with Pobeda Prilep.
 In 2000, Pelister became the first team in independent Macedonia to reach the third phase of a European competition.
 They made it to round three of the 2000 UEFA Intertoto Cup, losing 1–5 on aggregate to one of the winners Celta de Vigo.
-Finally, the club earned its first major trophy in 2001 by winning the 2000–01 Macedonian Cup, after which they played in the UEFA Cup.
+Finally, the club earned its first major trophy in 2001 by winning the Macedonian Cup, after which they played in the UEFA Cup.
 In 2003, the team fell on hard times caused by financial problems and was relegated.
 A few years later, former players Mitko Stojkovski and Toni Micevski were able to save the club from collapse.
 After taking over the club they brought instant success with the team winning the 2005–06 Macedonian Second League title.
 The following year they made a successful comeback to the Macedonian First League and got to the 2006–07 Macedonian Cup semifinal.
 In the 2007–08 season, the club had its best season to date finishing in 3rd place.
 Once again, they played in the UEFA Cup where they lost 0–1 on aggregate to APOEL.
 Another case of financial difficulties and poor results, once again relegated them back to second division for the 2011–12 season.
 This time, however, relying mostly on young players from Bitola and led by captain Dragan Dimitrovski, Pelister made an immediate return to the top division, but after the 2014–15 season, the club was once again relegated.
 This time it happened under the managerial leadership of Gjoko Hadžievski and new owner Cermat, represented by Zoran Ristevski.
 Under the ownership of Cermat and municipality of Bitola, after being relegated the team has continued to languish in the second division.
-But, after a following season, the club was again immediately returned to the First League, despite the relegation battle in one time.
-In the following season, the club was won the 2016–17 Macedonian Cup for the second time, first time since 2001 and thus was played in the Europa League which was a first participation in the European competitions since 2008.
-But unfortunately its not an end of the turbulent period for the Bitola club, in which they threaten a relegation for the fourth time, after a two seasons in First League, the problems is deeper because players and the board were leaving the club, and a facing financial trouble.
-Pelister was relegated at the end of the season, although playing another final of the 2017–18 Macedonian Cup.
+But, after a following season, the club was again immediately returned to the First League, despite the relegation battle.
+In the following season, the club won the 2016–17 Macedonian Cup for the second time and ended up playing in the Europa League, which was the first participation in a European competition since 2008.
+Unfortunately, this was not an end to the turbulent period for the club, since they were relegated for the fourth time the following season.
+The problems went deeper as players and board left the club, while facing more financial problems.
+Despite all that, they still made the final of the 2017–18 Macedonian Football Cup.